tromshusky/huskyos-3/README.md

 - Atomic updates: Updates are downloaded and prepared quietly in the background, then activated at reboot — just like a phone.
 If something goes wrong, it automatically boots a backup version.

 - Not rooted by default: On phones you need to take intentional steps to modify the core system.
-In contrast to other Linux systems, HuskyOS does not ship with sudo and disallows to run commands on root level, that could potentially harm the system.
+In contrast to other Linux systems, HuskyOS does not ship with sudo, which would allow to run commands on root level, that could potentially harm the system.

-- Secure Boot enabled by default: Like your smartphone, it starts only with the intended Operating System (now HuskyOS).
-No virus can secretly install a malicious Operating System.
+- Secure Boot enabled by default: Like your smartphone, it starts only with the intended Operating System (HuskyOS).
+No virus can secretly manipulate the Operating System.

 Together these choices make HuskyOS predictable and hard to break while remaining flexible for power users.